AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-These designs embeds biologically grounded constraints directly into economic rationality.
-By making productivity dependent on physiological , the system penalizes overwork and sleep deprivation through immediate efficiency losses, creates non-trivial trade-offs between short-term output and long-term capacity, generates organic demand for food, rest, and healthcare within the market, and ensures that rational agents must strategically balance labor, consumption, and recovery.
+where $G\in(0,1]$ is non-decreasing in each argument and $H_a(t)$ is the education score detailed in Section~\ref{subsec:education-occupation}.
+This design embeds biologically grounded constraints directly into economic rationality.
+By making productivity dependent on physiological state, the system penalizes overwork and recovery deprivation through immediate efficiency losses, which creates non-trivial trade-offs between short-term output and long-term capacity, generates organic demand for corresponding time and resources, and ensures that rational agents must strategically balance labor, consumption, and recovery.